How to Apply for SSDI: Steps to Get It Done

 Prepare Your Past Employment Information

-Social Security will ask you where you have worked in the past 15 years and what duties you performed for each job.
+Next, Social Security will ask you where you've worked in the past 15 years and what duties you performed for each job.
 Social Security will ask:

 • the dates of employment for each job over the last 15 years